-The TESOL Teacher Education program is a one-semester program specially designed for undergraduates, M.A. level students and recent graduates who are interested in gaining valuable experience in teaching English to speakers of other languages (TESOL) in a cross-cultural environment.
+The TESOL Teacher Education programme is a one-semester programme specially designed for undergraduates, M.A. level students and recent graduates interested in gaining valuable experience in teaching English to speakers of other languages (TESOL) in a cross-cultural environment.

-TESOL TE course opens in spring semester of each academic year only.
-Students who successfully complete the course of study earn Certificate in English Language Teaching to Adults (CELTA) – an internationally recognised certification in the field of teaching English.
+The TESOL TE course opens in the spring semester of each academic year only.
+Students who successfully complete the course of study earn the Certificate in English Language Teaching to Adults (CELTA) – an internationally-recognised qualification in the field of teaching English.